 - Creative must be live-action, motion graphic, or stop-motion animation.
 Brand creative feels natural in this environment.

 Commercials on Snap Originals programming are the only non-skippable video placement available on the platform.
 This means you have the chance for your advertisements to tell a fuller story, with a beginning, middle, and end.

 That said, a fuller story doesn’t mean a more complex one.
 Snapchat recommends keeping your narrative simple, creatively revealing a “payoff” by the first five seconds to keep viewers engaged.

 Like Single Video ads, you can include attachments with Commercials, but they are restricted to just Web Views, Long Form Videos, and AR Lenses.

-Snapchat lenses are an Augmented Reality ad placement that allows users to play and interact with brand creative.
+Snapchat lenses, not to be confused with Snapchat filters, are an Augmented Reality ad placement that allows users to play and interact with brand creative.
 Lenses are the perfect placement to increase visibility and encourage further engagement with your target audience.
 This ad type allows brands to harness the unique playfulness of augmented reality through a singular brand experience.

 There are two main types of lenses: